Taijuan Walker: Philadelphia Phillies

 On December 16, 2022, Walker signed a four-year, $72 million contract with the Philadelphia Phillies.
 He completed the 2023 regular season with a 15–6 record overall and a 4.38 ERA over 31 starts.
 He did not pitch during the postseason.

 Walker began the 2024 season on the injured list due to right shoulder impingement but joined the starting rotation on April 28 after three rehab starts with Triple-A Lehigh Valley IronPigs.
 He was placed on the injured list again as of June 22 with right index finger inflammation, after posting a 5.60 ERA in his 10 starts of the season and struggling with command over and velocity of his pitches.
 Upon returning from the injured list in August, Walker continued to struggle and was ultimately moved from the starting rotation to the bullpen as a relief pitcher on August 29.

 With the Phillies in 2024, he was 3–7 with a 7.10 ERA, with a WHIP of 1.721, in 19 games.
 He was in the bottom 1% among MLB pitchers in average exit velocity (91.4 mph), whiff percentage (16.7%), and barrel percentage (13.4%), and in the bottom 3% in strikeout percentage (15.2%) and hard-hit percentage (46.3%).

 On May 7, 2025, Walker recorded his first career save after striking out seven over three innings of relief against the Tampa Bay Rays.
 He returned to the rotation in July.
 He had a 5–8 record with 86 strikeouts in 123 2/3 innings, starting in 21 of his 34 games.
-He pitched once in the postseason, allowing 1 run, two hits, and one walk in 2/3 of an inning in the Phillies' only postseason win.
+He pitched once in the postseason, allowing one run, two hits, and one walk in 2/3 of an inning in the Phillies' only postseason win.

+On April 23, 2026, after recording a 9.13 ERA through five games, the Phillies released Walker.

+Los Angeles Angels

+On May 23, 2026, Walker signed a minor league contract with the Los Angeles Angels.
+He made three starts split between the rookie-level Arizona Complex League Angels and Triple-A Salt Lake Bees, recording a cumulative 2.45 ERA with nine strikeouts across 11 innings of work.
+Walker was released by Los Angeles on June 7, after he triggered an opt-out clause in his contract.
+He re-signed with the Angels on a new minor league contract on June 11.
+After two more starts for Salt Lake, Walker was released by Los Angeles on June 20.

 International career

 Walker played for Mexico in the 2023 World Baseball Classic.
-He started against Great Britain on March 14, giving up only one hit and striking out eight over four innings.
+He started against Great Britain on March 14, giving up one hit and striking out eight over four innings.

 Scouting report

-Walker throws a mid-90s four-seam fastball, a curveball, and a changeup.
-He has also begun to develop a sinker and cut fastball.
+Walker entered the majors throwing a mid-90s four-seam fastball, a curveball, and a changeup.
+He has also developed a sinker and cut fastball.
 He also throws a splitter, which became his primary off-speed pitch in 2022.